Branching

 A Git branch is a pointer to a snapshot of your changes, or you can think of it as a variation from the original or main state of your files.
 Adding a branch lets you create a new development area for your work (e.g., when documenting a new feature, rewriting large sections of a topic, or making structural changes).

-Branching is supported on Central for editing files, checklists, topic reviews, building output, and sites.
+Branching is supported on Central for editing files, checklists, topic reviews, translation, building output, and sites.

 Editing Files